 HOPPECKE reserves the right to make changes to the contents of this documentation.
 HOPPECKE Batterien GmbH & Co.
 KG is not responsible for errors in this documentation.
 HOPPECKE is not liable for direct damage related to the use of this documentation.

 Our products are undergoing constant development.
 For this reason, there may be discrepancies between the product that you have purchased and the product as represented in this documentation.

-Please keep this documentation so that it is immediately available for all personnel who must perform work in connection with the batteries.
+Please keep this documentation so that it is immediately available for all personnel who must perform work in connection with the batteries info@hoppecke.com or by phone on working days between the hours of 8 am and 4 pm (CET) at the following number:

-If you have questions, we would be happy to help you.
-You can reach us via e-mail info@hoppecke.com or by phone on working days between the hours of 8 am and 4 pm (CET) at the following number
+If you have questions, we would be happy to help you: You can reach us via email:

-Phone +49(0)2963 61-0 Fax +49(0)2963 61-481
+Telephone +49(0)2963 61-0 Fax +49(0)2963 61-481.

-Your team from HOPPECKE Batterien GmbH & Co.
+Your Team from HOPPECKE Batterien GmbH & Co.
 KG